contaware/py-docs-notes/README.md

 - Since Python 3.7 dictionaries are ordered.
 - Duplicate keys are not supported.
-- Keys can be any immutable data type.
+- Keys can be any immutable data type (for that reason we cannot do destructuring like in javascript).
 - Values can be any data type.
 - Python doesn't support dot notation to access a value like `dict.key`, you must use `dict[key]`